qianlnk/elk/README.md

 ## SELinux

 On distributions which have SELinux enabled out-of-the-box you will need to either re-context the files or set SELinux into Permissive mode in order for docker-elk to start properly.

-For example on Redhat and CentOS, the following will apply the proper context:
+For example on Redhat and CentOS, the following will apply the proper context.

 ```shell
 $ chcon -R system_u:object_r:admin_home_t:s0 elk/